 Institute for Combustion and Gas Dynamics

 The IVG has unique experimental facilities and instruments, including reactors for nanoparticle synthesis up to the pilot scale, optically accessible internal combustion engines, and one of the world’s largest shock-tube laboratories for the investigation of high-temperature kinetics.
 A wide array of laser diagnostics enables the development and application of new strategies for quantitative in situ analysis of reactive flows.
-The IVG also commands computational resources supporting its theoretical and modeling work, with over 1500 processors in-house and direct access to various high-performance computing centers.
-Twelve highly qualified and experienced technical staff support the experimental and computational research.
+State of the art equipment for the characterization of powders, dispersions and coatings in combination with scalable processing (i.e., pilot scale roll-to-roll coating) assure that the generated materials can be tested in the systems context.
+The IVG also commands computational resources supporting its theoretical and modeling work.

-The IVG is a major contributor to undergraduate and postgraduate teaching, from thermodynamics, fluid mechanics, and combustion to chemical kinetics, laser diagnostics, and numerical techniques.
-A total of fifteen doctoral degrees and forty bachelor’s and master’s theses each year give evidence of the institute’s active role in educating the next generation of scientists and engineers.
+The IVG is a major contributor to undergraduate and postgraduate teaching, from thermodynamics, fluid mechanics, and combustion to chemical kinetics, laser diagnostics, particle technology, and numerical techniques.
+A total of fifteen doctoral degrees and sixty bachelor’s and master’s theses each year give evidence of the institute’s active role in educating the next generation of scientists and engineers.